damaratix/sans-holiday-hack-2021/sources/prechallenge9.md

 drwxr-xr-x 1 root      root       4096 Dec  2 14:25 yara_rules
 ```

-and there are the configuration file for YARA in `yara_rule/rules.yar`.
+and there is the configuration file for YARA in `yara_rule/rules.yar`.
 ```
 snowball2@8b0922e50660:~$ ls -l yara_rules/
 total 4000